redhat-developer/mapt/docs/azure/windows.md

 Usage:
   mapt azure windows create [flags]
 Flags:
       --admin-username string             username for admin user.
 Only rdp accessible within generated password (default "rhqpadmin")
-      --conn-details-output string       path to export host connection information (host, username and privateKey) -h, --help                             help for create
+      --conn-details-output string        path to export host connection information (host, username and privateKey) --cpus int32                        Number of CPUs for the cloud instance (default 8) --ghactions-runner-labels strings   List of labels separated by comma to be added to the self-hosted runner --ghactions-runner-name string      Name for the Github Actions Runner --ghactions-runner-repo string      Full URL of the repository where the Github Actions Runner should be registered --ghactions-runner-token string     Token needed for registering the Github Actions Runner token -h, --help                              help for create
-      --location string                  If spot is passed location will be calculated based on spot results.
+      --install-ghactions-runner          Install and setup Github Actions runner in the instance --location string                   If spot is passed location will be calculated based on spot results.
 Otherwise localtion will be used to create resources. (default "West US")
-      --profile strings                  comma seperated list of profiles to apply on the target machine.
+      --memory int32                      Amount of RAM for the cloud instance in GiB (default 64) --nested-virt                       Use cloud instance that has nested virtualization support --profile strings                   comma seperated list of profiles to apply on the target machine.
 Profiles available: crc
       --spot                              if spot is set the spot prices across all regions will be cheked and machine will be started on best spot option (price / eviction)
       --spot-eviction-tolerance string    if spot is enable we can define the minimum tolerance level of eviction.
 Allowed value are: lowest, low, medium, high or highest (default "lowest")
       --tags stringToString               tags to add on each resource (--tags name1=value1,name2=value2) (default []) --username string                   username for general user.
 SSH accessible + rdp with generated password (default "rhqp")
-      --vmsize string                    size for the VM.
-Type requires to allow nested virtualization (default "Standard_D8s_v5")
+      --vmsize strings                    set specific size for the VM and ignore any CPUs, Memory and Arch parameters set.
+Type requires to allow nested virtualization
       --windows-featurepack string        windows feature pack (default "23h2-pro") --windows-version string            Major version for windows desktop 10 or 11 (default "11")

 Global Flags:
       --backed-url string     backed for stack state.
 Can be a local path with format file:///path/subpath or s3 s3://existing-bucket